 MCUSD also provides counseling services at each of their school sites.
-Most recently, the Justice Assistance Grant provided funding to a new school program implemented in 2015 that covered the cost of a Behavioral Specialist.
+Most recently, the Justice Assistance Grant provided funding to a new school program implemented in 2015 that initially covered the cost of a Behavioral Specialist.
+When the school district had difficulty filling this position, it was modified to Teacher on Special Assignment (TOSA).
 This position has provided observation, training and support services to teachers and their students with significant behavioral problems.
 This program has been successful in reducing the number of suspensions and expulsions of students.